marcelino-pensa/p4_ros/README.md

 ## Installation instructions

-First, you need to install the dependencies for using P4 and TimeOptimizer.
+We assume that you have already installed ROS and that you have set a catkin workspace already.
+Then, you need to install the dependencies for using P4 and TimeOptimizer.

 - P4 dependencies: